 Link to Leadership

-Managers cause staff to be motivated and to perform.
+Managers moderate and enhance motivation, and enable staff to perform.
 They do this through the jobs they create, their own leadership, the work environment and the culture that they engender in the firm.
 The link between leadership approach and culture must be appropriate and differs in each firm.